 The team have been hard at work planting trees in the parkland, with the help of students from Westfield School in Leominster.
 The saplings have been planted on the site of the original orchard, which ‘Capability’ Brown included as part of his design of Berrington over 240 years ago.

-Berrington Hall is a set piece of 'Capability' Brown design.
-Recent research into the walled gardens and pleasure grounds has revealed the rarity and significance of this part of the grounds.
+Berrington Hall is a set piece of 'Capability' Brown design and his final landscape masterpiece.
+Recent research into the walled garden and pleasure grounds has revealed the rarity and significance of this part of the grounds.

-We will be combining findings from reports such as the recent 2017 Wessex Archaeology report with other findings, such as the James Crummer papers from the Hergest Croft Archive.
-When combined, all of this information will hopefully give us an idea of Berrington's past which is hidden beneath the soil.
+We have been combining findings from reports such as the 2017 Wessex Archaeology report with other findings, such as the James Crummer papers from the Hergest Croft Archive.
+All of this information is giving us an idea of how 'Capability' Brown intended Berrington to look.